5P5T Danish VHF Contest Group

 Tags:

 5P5T Region 1 VHF test 2013 –best contest ever!
 Looking back at the past 20 years region 1 VHF contest, it is pretty clear that you have to live near central Europe if you want to win.
 In 2004 G8P won the contest, but otherwise the winners has all been located in central Europe.
 Thus for stations located at far away from the main activity centers you need a little bit of luck in the form of good con and no major equipment failures, tough work and a good station.
 In the weeks leading up to the contest we followed the weather forecast anxiously.
 Heavy rain makes access to the Kongsbjerg very difficult, but the forecast looked good and Hepburn gave indications of good conditions.
 Kongsbjerg is the southern tip of the limestone formation on the island of Moen.
 The site is 134 m ASL and from 90 to 270 degress there is a clear view to the ocean giving an almost perfect horizon.
 Besides being a good radio QTH, it is also very beautiful and scenic.
-Preparations for a big test like this a ...
+Preparations for a big test like this always ...

 Read more